reactuate/reactuate/README.md

 $ node node_modules/reactuate/webpack-dev-server.js
 ```

-Now you can open [http://localhost:3000](http://localhost:3000) to run the first
+Now you can open [http://localhost:3000](http://localhost:3000) to run the first application!

-application!
+_Note: The development server port defaults to 3000, but can be set by using the `PORT` environmental variable._

 The rest of this manual will introduce you to the concepts and software used in the stack.
 Please note that this stack is developed as a literate program.
 This
 means that you'll see excerpts from the stack's code and examples of how you